al-mabsut/muslimah/contents/hanafi/en/10_ruling_most_likely_tuhr_concluding_ongoing_hayd_before_habit_completion.md

 ## Guidance

-- Based on the latest information provided by you, your Ongoing Hayd concluded before your latest Hayd habit.
-- Accordingly, on it's conclusion you were to perform a Ghusl to attain purity from the state of Hayd and resume your seasonal/daily worship as applies (Prayer and Ramadan etc.)
-- If the conclusion of Hayd was just before a Salaah time while there was sufficient time for Ghusl and Takbeer-e-Tahreema remaining, perform Qadaa for the missed Salaah.
-If not, Qadaa is not required.
+- Your Ongoing Hayd has ended earlier than your previous cycle.
+  - Note the exact duration of your previous Hayd (for instance, 7 days and 3 hours).
+  - Note that your current Hayd is shorter (for instance, 4 days and 3 hours).
+  - Calculate the difference between the two durations (e.g., 3 days).
+This is your "Cautionary Period"
+- For the beginning and ending of this period, be mindful of two types of Ghusl, respectively:
+  - Wajib Ghusl: Perform Ghusl when bleeding stops before any worship.
+    - If there's enough time to complete Ghusl and Salaah, do not miss the Salaah; if missed, then it is subject to Qadaa.
+    - If there's no time for Ghusl before Salaah time ends, you are exempt from praying that Salaah.
+    - If there's time for Ghusl but not for Takbeer-e-Tahreemah, you are exempt from praying that Salaah.
+    - If there's just enough time for Ghusl and Takbeer-e-Tahreemah, then 'Isha must be performed; if missed, then it is subject to Qadaa.
+  - Mustahabb Ghusl: Perform a precautionary Ghusl at the end of the "Cautionary Period"

 ## Additional Clarifications

-- Since your Hayd ended earlier than usual; there is always a chance that your Hayd could still return.
-A precautionary Ghusl at your Hayd habit time is advisable due to the possibility of bleeding resuming within 15 days (from the conclusion of Hayd).
-- Such resuming of bleeding may end up compromising your Salaah until you have repeated your Ghusl again.
-The precautionary Ghusl is therefore adviced to avoid this from happening.
+- Tuhr is confirmed when:
+  - 15 days (360 hours) pass without bleeding that qualifies as Hayd.
+- So far, your cycle hasn't met these criteria yet.
+- "Cautionary Period" as referred to under "Guidance" is termed as cautionary to bring to your attention that depending on how the future unfolds, some/all the days within this period can still become Hayd.
+- Ghusl is Wajib whenever your Ongoing Hayd ends to maintain purity for worship.
+- If bleeding resumes within 15 days, it invalidates your Ghusl, requiring it to be redone.
+Otherwise, your worship will not be valid.
+- A precautionary follow-up Ghusl helps maintain purity if bleeding resumes after the "Cautionary Period"
+- Ensure to consult a scholar about the precautionary Ghusl if this is a source of confusion to you.

 ## Ramadan Clarifications

-- If your Hayd ended during the day, then you are required to behave like a fasting person for the remainder of the day by abstaining from food, drinks and conjugal relationships.
+- If Ongoing Hayd ends during the day, behave like a fasting person (abstain from food, drinks, and conjugal relationships).
-- If your Hayd ended during the night, such that there was enough time before Fajr for you to complete a Ghusl and Takbeer-e-Tahreema, then accordingly you will be required to fast that day.
-If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person and later on make Qadaa of that day.
+- If Ongoing Hayd ends at night, as long as there is enough time for Ghusl and Takbeer-e-Tahreemah before Fajr, then fasting that day is Fard and must be performed; if missed, then it is subject to Qadaa.
+  - If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person for the remainder of the day.
+That day will be subject to Qadaa.

 ## Marital Clarifications

-- Conjugal relationships are not yet allowed, until the Hayd habit has been reached
+- During the "Cautionary Period", conjugal relationships will remain impermissible despite the bleeding having fully stopped.
 - Until such time, specific physical boundaries are set for the husband:
   - Direct contact with or viewing the wife's skin between the navel and knee is strictly prohibited.
   - Engaging in any sexual activity that stimulates the wife's vagina is forbidden, including conjugal relations and other forms of stimulation, such as masturbation.